About Our Fine Art Prints, Paintings & Ordering Information

 Shipping & Processing Time

-Prints that are "Ready to Ship" are processed within 1 business day and shipped via USPS 2-3 Day Priority Mail or FedEx.
+Prints that are "Ready to Ship" are processed within 1 business day and shipped via Priority Mail or FedEx with an estimated 2-3 business day delivery.

-Most prints (which are made on demand) are processed within 3-5 business days.
-Then, the order is shipped via USPS 2-3 day Priority Mail or FedEx.
+Most prints (which are made on demand) are processed within in 3-5 business days.
+Then, the order is shipped via Priority Mail or FedEx with an estimated 2-4 business day delivery.

 You will receive a confirmation/tracking number when the item ships.

-If this item is a gift and you do not want a receipt packed with the order, please let us know before the order ships.
+🎁 If the purchased item is a gift and you do not want a receipt packed with the order, please let us know before the order ships.

 Limited Edition Giclée Prints